 Common exam traps

 Trap 1: Dead legs — "as short as possible".
 Not "within 12m", not "under 5m".
-The workbook's answer is as short as possible.
+The course material's answer is as short as possible.

 Trap 2: Secondary return pump material.
 Bronze or stainless steel (non-corrosive).
 Not low carbon steel, not cast iron, not brass, not aluminium.